arabbitplays/Zettelkasten/🟢Permanent/Techno-Futures.md

 # Techno-Futures

-- Sehr Widersprüchliche Wahrnehmung
+- Very contradictory perception
-	- wohlstandssichernd, komfortsteigernd, beschützend, ...
+	- Ensuring prosperity, increasing comfort, protecting, ...
-	- Erschöpfung natürlicher Ressourcen, Umweltzerstörung, ethische Herausforderungen
+- Depletion of natural resources, environmental degradation, ethical challenges
-- Durch Technik erzeugte Probleme sollen eher durch innovative neue Technik gelöst werden statt durch Verzicht
+- Problems caused by technology should be solved by innovative new technology rather than by renunciation
-- Beides erzeugt eine Zunahme der <mark style="background: #D2B3FFA6;">menschlichen Verantwortung</mark> -> Ethik ein gutes Werkzeug
+- Both generate an increase in <mark style="background: #D2B3FFA6;">human responsibility</mark> -> ethics a good tool
-	- braucht einen Gegenstand, etwas worüber diskutiert werden kann -> <mark style="background: #FFB86CA6;">Technikzukünfte</mark>
+- needs an object, something that can be discussed -> <mark style="background: #FFB86CA6;">techno futures</mark>

-## Rolle in der Gesellschaft
+## Role in society

-- Zukünfte vermitteln zwischen Gesellschaft und Technik
+- Mediating futures between society and technology
-	- Technik prägt Gesellschaft: Technikfolgenabschätzung um unerwünschte Folgen abzufangen oder zu vermindern
+	- Technology shapes society: technology assessment to mitigate or minimize undesirable consequences
-	- Gesellschaft beeinflusst Technik: Prägt auch stark die Erwartungen und Akzeptanz der Gesellschaft und Entscheidungen über Entwicklung und Einsatz von Technik
+	- Society influences technology: also strongly influences the expectations and acceptance of society and decisions on the development and use of technology
-- Pluralität der Zukünfte verhindert logische oder optimale Entscheidungen
+- Plurality of futures prevents logical or optimal decisions
-- Agieren als Medium zur gesellschaftlichen Debatte über Technik
+- Acting as a medium for social debate on technology

 ## Definition

-<mark style="background: #D2B3FFA6;">Vorstellungen über zukünftige Entwicklungen in denen Technik eine erkennbare Rolle spielt</mark>
+<mark style="background: #D2B3FFA6;">Vision of future developments in which technology plays a recognizable role</mark>

-- Umfasst Modellbsierte Szenarien, Prognosen, Visionen, Roadmaps, Science Fiction, Zeitdiagnosen
+- Includes model-based scenarios, forecasts, visions, roadmaps, science fiction, time diagnoses
-- geprägt durch heutiges Wissen, Werte, Annahmen und Interessen
+- Characterized by today's knowledge, values, assumptions and interests
-- genaue Umsetzung sehr abhängig von den verwendeten [[Zukunftssichten]]
+- Exact implementation very dependent on the [[Views on the future | view on the future]] used

 ---

 Origin: Grunwald, A. (2012): Technikzukünfte als Medium von Zukunftsdebatten und Technikgestaltung
 References:
-Tags: #🇩🇪
+Tags:
 Created: 16.01.2025